nicolo-tellini/S.cerevisiae-Data-Collection/README.md

  bcftools stats
  ```
 # FAQ
+Q: Only the 1011 S.cerevisae collection mantains the three letter code, where I can download the reads?
+A: At ENA archive
+Q: Why do you named the strains using the ENA archive Run Accession?
-Q:I do not like your filtering
+Q: I do not like your filtering
-Q:I want the bam
+Q: I want the bam
-Q:I want a subset of the bam
+Q: I want a subset of the bam
-Q:I want separate gVCFs
+Q: I want separate gVCFs

 # how to request additional data